SWI-Prolog/swipl-devel/CMAKE.md

 You can run the tests normally using   `ctest`.
 Note that the `swipl:GC` test requires more stack than the   default when using AddressSanitizer.
-To fix this run (bash) `ulimit  -s   20000`  before running `ctest`.
+To fix this run (bash) `ulimit -s unlimited` before running `ctest`.
 The test `jpl:prolog_in_java` will fail because  Java   is  not  loaded with AddressSanitizer preloaded.
 All other tests should   pass (about 4 times slower than normal).

+By   default,   memory   leak   checking   is   disabled   by   defining `__asan_default_options()` in `pl-main.c`.
+Leak checking  may be enabled by setting `ASAN_OPTIONS`:

+    % ASAN_OPTIONS=detect_leaks=1 src/swipl ...

+This option also causes Prolog  __not__   to  unload foreign extensions, which is needed to  make  ASAN   properly  report  locations  in foreign extensions.

 ## Packaging